 The Brown-hooded Parrot is a noisy species of parrot that travels in groups of 10 or more.
 I have seen them at Laguna del Lagarto Lodge, in Boca Tapada, which is located very close to the border with Nicaragua.
 They arrive to the fruit feeder in big numbers and compete with other birds for the food.
 Their defining mark is the head, which is brown, showing also red to rose cheeks and a white mask.
+Once they come to the perch, they move slowly through it, sometimes aided by their beak, which serves as a third limb to prevent falling.
 Compared with other species of parrots, it is medium sized, being much larger than the Orange-chinned Parakeet, and smaller than the Scarlet and Great Green Macaws.